Patriotic Atheist American Heritage

 The Hutchinsons were wealthy in England but even wealthier in the colony.
 They built one of the largest homes in Boston.
 After church services, Anne Hutchinson would invite other women to gather in her home to discuss the sermons and the Bible.
 Anne’s meetings were very popular with the women of Boston, and soon men joined in.

-Like her mentor John Cotton, Anne emphasized the importance of a state of grace over good works.
+Like her mentor, John Cotton, Anne emphasized the importance of a state of grace over good works.
 People liked what she had to say.
 They were focused on feeding their families and running their businesses; they didn’t have time for unlimited acts of charity.
 As the number of people at her meetings escalated, Anne’s philosophy quickly leaked back to the Puritan clergy.
 Boston was a very small town in 1634.

-John Cotton, however, was not.
+John Cotton, however, was not charged.

-Anne Hutchinson on Trial (Edward Austin Abbey 1901)
+Anne Hutchinson on Trial, 1901 (Edward Austin Abbey, 1852-1911, American)

 Left to her own devices, Anne Hutchinson, the first female defendant in any trial in America, defended herself at her heresy trial, which was prosecuted by John Winthrop, her neighbor and the governor of the colony.
-Governor Winthrop was most displeased with Anne’s religious dissent, because his wife, Margaret, was very fond of attending the meetings in the Hutchinson home, and brought home with her ideas he found unbecoming in a woman.
+Governor Winthrop was most displeased with Anne’s religious dissent because his wife, Margaret, was very fond of attending the meetings in the Hutchinson home and brought home with her ideas he found unbecoming in a woman.

 And like the Reverend Dimmesdale in Nathaniel Hawthorne’s The Scarlet Letter, who was modeled after him, John Cotton essentially betrayed Anne to the powerful citizens who brought the charges against her.
 When he was called to testify, Cotton denied that he had incited any dissent in Anne, and smiled and shrugged, claiming he did not remember the substance of any of his conversations with her.